Peer-reviewed veterinary case report

 Plain-English summary

-A young female Rhodesian Ridgeback, just 8 months old, was brought in because she had been having myoclonic seizures, which are quick muscle jerks, and episodes where she would stare blankly.
-These symptoms began when she was only 10 weeks old.
-Testing showed she had a specific genetic variant linked to this condition.
-After starting treatment with a medication called levetiracetam, her myoclonic seizures decreased by over 95%, and the staring episodes stopped completely.
-This case highlights that Rhodesian Ridgebacks can experience absence seizures, similar to a condition seen in humans called juvenile myoclonic epilepsy.
+An 8-month-old female Rhodesian Ridgeback was brought in for myoclonic seizures and episodes of staring that began when she was just 10 weeks old.
+Testing revealed a genetic mutation linked to this condition, and a specialized EEG showed specific brain activity during her seizures.
+After starting treatment with levetiracetam, her myoclonic seizures decreased by over 95%, and the staring episodes stopped completely.
+This case highlights how juvenile myoclonic epilepsy in dogs can be effectively managed with medication.

 Abstract